Habeeb-MD/Spring_and_Hibernate_Course/Section 3 - Database Access with Hibernate and JPA/README.md

 ### 🟥 Spring @Repository Annotation

 * Spring provides the `@Repository` annotation which is a "sub" annotation of `@Component`
+* The @Repository annotation is a marker for any class that fulfils the role or stereotype of a repository (also known as Data Access Object or DAO).
 * This will register the class its applied as a bean automatically thanks to component scanning✅

-* 🎃`@Repository` provides translations for any JDBC related exception🎃
+* 🎃`@Repository` provides translations for any JDBC related exception(meaning that spring will override those exceptions into exceptions that are related to Spring.)🎃

 * We shall apply this annotation to our `StudentDAOImpl` class✅